zZolemMT/zZolemMT/README.md

-# About Me:
+## About Me:
-I am a high school student who loves programming.
+I am a high school student who loves programming and ricing my computer.

-# Languages I know:
+## Languages I know:
 As of right now, I don't know many programming languages, but I am trying to expand my knowledge.
 Here is a list of languages I do know:
 - Python
 - C
 - Golang

-# Projects
+## Projects
-As for what I make, quite random, though I love game development.

-Recently, I learned Golang, and am now learning Raylib with it.
+<b>Currently Working On:</b> Recently, I learned Golang, and am now learning Raylib with it.

+As for my projects and what I work on, quite random, but here is a general list of what I work on:
+- Games
+- Engines
+- Stuff for school
+- My own versions of pre-existing projects